horar/strata-host-core/host/HostControllerService/README.md

 What you'll need:
 Docker toolbox for Windows 7 - https://docs.docker.com/toolbox/toolbox_install_windows/
-Download the spyglass docker container (this has all the compile toolchains installed)
+Download the spyglass docker container (this has all the compile toolchains installed).
+This is located at cobra.spyglass.tech/share/alopez

 1) Run build_hcs_on_windows.bat with arguments of <branchname> <output_directory>
 2) Wait a minute or two...